 May 2019 – July 2019

 Overton Creative is excited by the opportunity to assist Tweed Shire Council in the development of a new Placemaking & Public Art Policy that will that will shape a vibrant approach to the development of public art, place-making projects, and urban design that reflect, strengthen and support Tweed Shire’s Council’s key strategic objectives into the future.

 Tweed Regional Gallery Foundation Strategic Plan (NSW)

 March 2019 – July 2019

-Overton Creative is working with the Tweed Regional Gallery Foundation to develop a Business Plan that broadens not only support the primary outcomes of the Gallery’s core business – that being; collections, exhibitions, learning and public programs, capacity building, outreach and visitor experience but also aim to seek to assist the Gallery to broaden its reach; to deepen its influence; and to assert its relevance to local, state and national/international communities.
+Overton Creative is working with the Tweed Regional Gallery Foundation to develop a Strategic Plan that broadens not only support the primary outcomes of the Gallery’s core business – that being; collections, exhibitions, learning and public programs, capacity building, outreach and visitor experience but also aim to seek to assist the Gallery to broaden its reach; to deepen its influence; and to assert its relevance to local, state and national/international communities.
 An important component of this has been to recognise the Foundation’s existing and future capacity to deliver on its mission and take steps to adequately resource itself.

 Broken Hill GeoCentre Business Plan (NSW)

 March 2019 – August 2019

 Overton Creative is currently developing a new Business Plan for the Albert Kersten Mining & Minerals Museum (GeoCentre) that tells the story of how the world’s largest deposit of silver lead and zinc was formed in Broken Hill.
 The process includes:

 - Facilitating discussion with Museum and council staff along with other key stakeholders to identify emerging issues and opportunities that will have a likely impact and/or assist to drive forward Geo Museum’s strategic approach and delivery over the next 3-5 years